-We construct probing examples from existing QA datasets that provide answer span annotations within retrieved contexts, covering both single-hop and multi-hop question answering settings.
-For each QA instance, sentences containing the gold answer span are labeled as positive, while all other sentences in the retrieved context are labeled as negative.
-This weak supervision allows us to scale probing without manual relevance annotation and exposes the probe to diverse reasoning patterns, ranging from localized factual evidence to distributed multi-hop evidence.
+Sentence-level supervision is then constructed within these retrieval-dependent examples.
+For single-hop QA datasets, sentences containing the gold answer span are treated as positive instances.
+For multi-hop datasets such as HotpotQA, we additionally use supporting fact annotations, which identify intermediate reasoning sentences required for multi-step inference.
+These supporting sentences are also labeled as positive instances to preserve reasoning chains during compression.
+This weak supervision strategy enables scalable probe training without manual relevance annotation while exposing the probe to diverse utilization patterns ranging from localized factual evidence to distributed multi-hop reasoning.